CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP/CP-like Symmetry and Spontaneous Symmetry Breaking

 As for $\mathbb{Z}_3: \{e, aa'^2, a^2a' \}$, the automorphism in Eq.~\eqref{eq:autoD54} correspond to the (class-inverting) outer automorphism, so that the corresponding CP transformation is the proper CP transformation.

-On the other hand, in the case of $\mathbb{Z}'_3: \{e, b, b^2 \}$, the automorphism in Eq.~\eqref{eq:autoD54} correspond to the identity map (non CIA), so that the corresponding CP transformation is the CP-like transformation.
+On the other hand, in the case of $\mathbb{Z}'_3: \{e, b, b^2 \}$, the automorphism in Eq.~\eqref{eq:autoD54} correspond to the identity map (non-CIA), so that the corresponding CP transformation is the CP-like transformation.
 Let us also see the irreducible decompositions of $S_3 \times \mathbb{Z}_3 \to \mathbb{Z}'_3$;